-Europe is the third largest adopter of IoT after North America and the Asia-Pacific region.
-However, the European IoT market is growing annually by double digits.
+Europe is the third largest adopter of IoT after the Asia-Pacific region and North America.
+However, the annual growht of the European IoT market is in the double digits (more than 10%).
 What makes Europe particularly interesting next to its growing market size is that both consumer and industrial IoT offer opportunities and that these opportunities can be found in many vertical industries.
 The growing IoT market combined with skills shortages means there is extra room for outsourcing.

 According to IDC’s Worldwide Internet of Things Spending Guide, in 2019, Europe was responsible for 23% of global IoT spending.
-This makes Europe the third-largest market after the Asia-Pacific and North American regions, which respectively account for 35.7% and 27.3% of worldwide IoT spending.
-By 2024, Europe is expected to account for 25% of worldwide IoT spending.
-North America and Asia-Pacific will have lower annual growth rates of 11% and 13.2% respectively.
+Europe is herewith the third largest market after the Asia-Pacific and North American regions, which respectively account for 35.7% and 27.3% of worldwide IoT spending.
+However, the Asia-Pacific region saw the fastest growth (17%, followed by North America (15%) and then Europe (10%).

-At the end of 2019, there were 7.6 billion active IoT devices in the world.
-This is expected to grow to 24.1 billion in 2030, with a compound annual growth rate (CAGR) of 11%.
-By 2030, approximately 23% of the devices will be located in Europe, 26% in China and 24% in North America.
+In 2021, there were more than 10 billion active IoT devices in the world.
+This number is expected to surpass 25.4 billion in 2030.
+By 2030, approximately 23% of the devices will be located in Europe.
+26% in China and 24% in North America.

-- Move fast and build your capabilities and experience in IoT services now, to establish a position in the IoT market when the market will heat up from 2021 and beyond.
+- Move fast and build your capabilities and experience in IoT services now in order to establish a position in the IoT market while it is still heating up.

 - Take a look at which calls to action are being taken towards 2025 to develop a stronger digital Europe.